rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

       "image": "notifications/dataRetained.png",
       "ratio": "4-3",
-      "alt": "an error on an input with the data retained", "caption": "provide validation as soon as the user has finished filling in a field" },
+      "alt": "an error on an input with the data retained", "caption": "provide validation as soon as the user has left a form field" },
     {
       "type": "dont",